helium/router/docs/runbook.md

 Start on a server confirmed to be current with respect to blockchain height.

-Maybe start on a validator, which uses the `minor` command rather than `router` but otherwise works the same.
+Maybe start on a validator, which uses the `miner` command rather than `router` but otherwise works the same.

 ```bash